GingerKiwi/alice-game/README.md

 # **About**
 It's a html/css/vanilla javascript text-based game with an Alice in Wonderland theme.
-(Google "Oregon Trail" for an example of this game type).

 This is a repo geared towards new web devs who are learning open source and want to work and socialize with other devs.
 That includes the maintainer(s)!
 To keep things managable, I'm limiting the contributors to 10 for now.
 Quality over quantity.